jiwonk42/pig-latin/README.md

 * Example Output: oolschay

 The program keeps "qu" together if they are the first consonants and move them together to the end.
+* Example Input: queen
+* Example Output: eenquay

+The program keeps "qu" together if they are not the first consonants and move them together to the end.
 * Example Input: square
 * Example Output: aresquay